Centinel AnalyticaCentinel Analytica

 3. Paste the contents of init.vcl.

-4. IMPORTANT: Replace YOUR_CENTINEL_API_KEY on line 38 with your actual API key:
+4. Replace YOUR_CENTINEL_API_KEY on line 38 with your actual API key:

 set bereq.http.X-API-Key = "your-actual-api-key-here";